 The results of the present study diverged from previously reported ethnobotanical studies conducted in India (Yesodharan, K., & Sujana, K. A., 2007; Mahapatra, A. K., & Panda, P. C., 2012).
 The present study provides information about wild edible plants of 46 plant species belonging 30 genera of 23 families.
 In most previous ethnobotanical studies, herbs were found to be the most commonly used (Mansoor, A., et al., 2025; Angami, A.,2006; Bhattarai, S., 2009; Wagner A., 2008), but, in this study, most frequently used of tree species rather than herbs is second most used.
 Fruits were more frequently used instead of leaves, as observed in previous studies conducted in India as well as all over the world, (Ngurthankhumi, R., et al., 2024; Bhatia, H., et al., 2018; Sreekumar, V. B., 2020; Shrestha N, Shrestha K.K., 2012).
 The life form dominated by trees (46%), followed by herb (30%), with climbers (13%), shrubs (7%), and small trees (4%) contributing to a lesser extent similar work done by other researcher in other part of India as we worldwide (Abhilash, K. S., 2025; Jamir, S. A., et al., 2006; Abbasi, A. M., et al., 2013; Ngurthankhumi, R., et al., 2024; Ul Abidin, S. Z., et al., 2023).
 Although the current study enlists WEPs and their medicinal uses with little attention to documenting the ecological aspects or conservation status of the species.
 Further investigation of the nutritional value of these species is needed.
 The current exploration deals with data collection from specific localities, and a more comprehensive study is required to enlist all WEPs and their traditional uses in India.

-4. Conclusion
+4. Conclusions

 This ethnobotanical study highlights the significant traditional knowledge possessed by the local communities of Damoh district regarding wild edible plants, which serve as a crucial supplementary food source, especially during lean seasons and times of food scarcity.
 The present study provides information about wild edible plants of 46 plant species belonging 30 genera of 23 families.
 The Most Diverse Families are Rutaceae have 6 species.
 Dioscoreaceae and Myrtaceae are also diverse, each containing 4 species.
 Moderately Diverse Families are Asparagaceae, Solanaceae, Tiliaceae, and Verbenaceae each have 3 species.
 Anacardiaceae, Annonaceae, Arecaceae, Combretaceae, Fabaceae, and Sapotaceae each contain 2 species.
 Least Diverse Families has a large number of families are represented by only 1 species each.
 These include Amaranthaceae, Caesalpiniaceae, Ebenaceae, Flacourtiaceae, Hypoxidaceae, Malvaceae, Moraceae, Rhamnaceae, Vitaceae, Zingiberaceae.
 The diverse array of wild edible plants identified not only contributes to the nutritional security of these communities but also represents a rich, yet often overlooked, component of the region's biodiversity.
 The study underscores the urgent need for conservation efforts to protect these plant resources and the associated indigenous knowledge, which hold immense potential for sustainable food security, livelihood generation, and the development of novel food products.
 Local communities should be empowered and encouraged to actively participate in documenting their traditional knowledge about wild edible plants.
 By implementing these suggestions, society and government can work collaboratively to preserve the invaluable ethnobotanical heritage of Damoh district, ensuring the sustainable use of wild edible plants for the benefit of present and future generations, while also contributing to biodiversity conservation and local economic development.